priyankanahar09/priyankanahar09/README.md

 ### 🌟 About Me

 Hello!
 I'm Priyanka Nahar, a passionate and driven Computer Science professional with a keen interest in machine learning, computer vision.
-I hold a Master's degree in Neural Networks and Computers from Moscow Institute of Physics and Technology and a Bachelor's degree in Computer Science from the University of Petroleum and Energy Studies, India.
+I hold a Master's degree in Neural Networks and Computers from Moscow Institute of Physics and Technology and a Bachelor's degree in Computer Science from the UPES, University of Tomorrow, India.

 I am enthusiastic about leveraging AI and machine learning to solve real-world problems, and I have extensive experience in deploying machine learning models, computer vision algorithms, and working with cloud infrastructure.
 I thrive in environments that challenge my skills and push the boundaries of what is possible with technology.